jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the employee has notified their employer that the employee’s tax code is M or ME under section 24B(3) of the Tax Administration Act 1994.

 ### 2 M and ME tax codes: payments for pay periods longer than a week
-If an employee has notified their employer that the employee’s tax code is M or ME under section 24B(3) of the Tax Administration Act 1994, and the payment of salary or wages is for a pay period longer than a week, then the basic tax rate amount for the payment is calculated using the formula—(total payment ÷ weekly portion of payment) × weekly PAYE table amount.
+If an employee has notified their employer that the employee’s tax code is M or ME referred to in schedule 5, part A, clause 4, row 1 of the Tax Administration Act 1994, and the payment of salary or wages is for a pay period longer than a week, then the basic tax rate amount for the payment is calculated using the formula—(total payment ÷ weekly portion of payment) × weekly PAYE table amount.
   (a) total payment means the payment of salary or wages to which this clause applies:
   (b) weekly portion of the payment means the portion of the payment that is attributable to the part of the pay period that is for a week if it is assumed that the payment accrued at a uniform daily rate throughout the pay period:
   (c) weekly PAYE table amount means the amount that results from applying the Commissioner’s weekly PAYE table to the weekly portion of the payment (described in paragraph (b)) using the employee’s tax code, as if the weekly portion is a payment for a weekly pay period.

-### 3 No notification tax code
+### 3 Non-notified tax code
-If an employee’s tax code under section 24B(3B) of the Tax Administration Act 1994 is no notification, the basic tax rate amount for a payment of salary or wages is set by applying the rate of 0.45 for each dollar of the payment.
+If an employee’s tax code is a non-notified tax code under section 24E of the Tax Administration Act 1994, the basic tax rate amount for a payment of salary or wages is set by applying the rate of 0.45 for each dollar of the payment.

 ### 4 S tax code
-If an employee has notified their employer that the employee’s tax code is S under section 24B(3) of the Tax Administration Act 1994, the basic tax rate amount for a payment of secondary employment earnings is set by applying the rate of 0.175 for each dollar of the payment.
+If an employee has notified their employer that the employee’s tax code is S under section 24C of the Tax Administration Act 1994, the basic tax rate amount for a payment of secondary employment earnings is set by applying the rate of 0.175 for each dollar of the payment.

 ### 5 SH tax code
-If an employee has notified their employer that the employee’s tax code is SH under section 24B(3) of the Tax Administration Act 1994, the basic tax rate amount for a payment of secondary employment earnings is set by applying the rate of 0.300 for each dollar of the payment.
+If an employee has notified their employer that the employee’s tax code is SH under section 24C of the Tax Administration Act 1994, the basic tax rate amount for a payment of secondary employment earnings is set by applying the rate of 0.300 for each dollar of the payment.

 ### 6 ST tax code
-If an employee has notified their employer that the employee’s tax code is ST under section 24B(3) of the Tax Administration Act 1994, the basic tax rate amount for a payment of secondary employment earnings is set by applying the rate of 0.330 for each dollar of the payment.
+If an employee has notified their employer that the employee’s tax code is ST under section 24C of the Tax Administration Act 1994, the basic tax rate amount for a payment of secondary employment earnings is set by applying the rate of 0.330 for each dollar of the payment.

 ### 7 CAE or EDW tax code
-If an employee has notified their employer that the employee’s tax code is CAE or EDW under section 24B(3) of the Tax Administration Act 1994, the basic tax rate amount for a payment for employment as a casual agricultural employee or an election day worker (as applicable) is set by applying the rate of 0.175 for each dollar of the payment.
+If an employee has notified their employer that the employee’s tax code is CAE or EDW under section 24C of the Tax Administration Act 1994, the basic tax rate amount for a payment for employment as a casual agricultural employee or an election day worker (as applicable) is set by applying the rate of 0.175 for each dollar of the payment.

 ### 8 NSW tax code
-If an employee has notified their employer that the employee's tax code is NSW under section 24B(3) of the Tax Administration Act 1994, the basic tax rate amount for a payment for employment as a non-resident seasonal worker is set by applying the rate of 0.105 for each dollar of the payment.
+If an employee has notified their employer that the employee's tax code is NSW under section 24C of the Tax Administration Act 1994, the basic tax rate amount for a payment for employment as a non-resident seasonal worker is set by applying the rate of 0.105 for each dollar of the payment.

 ### 9 “SB” tax code
-If an employee has notified their employer that the employee's tax code is SB under section 24B(3)﻿(bb) of the Tax Administration Act 1994, the basic tax rate amount for a payment of secondary employment earnings is set by applying the rate of 0.105 for each dollar of the payment.
+If an employee has notified their employer that the employee's tax code is SB under section 24C of the Tax Administration Act 1994, the basic tax rate amount for a payment of secondary employment earnings is set by applying the rate of 0.105 for each dollar of the payment.

 | Row | Condition | Tax rate |
 | --- | --- | --- |